arshadakl/arshadakl/README.md

 Full-stack engineer with an offensive security mindset.
 I build production-grade web applications and hunt vulnerabilities in the wild — sometimes the same system, different hat.

-Recognized by **CERT-In** (Ministry of Electronics & IT, Govt. of India) in the national **Cybersecurity Hall of Fame** for identifying and responsibly disclosing critical vulnerabilities in government-linked systems — exposure that put 2 lakh+ individuals at risk, including Aadhaar details, academic records, and personal identity data.
+Recognized by **CERT-In** (Ministry of Electronics & IT, Govt. of India) in the national **Cybersecurity Hall of Fame** for identifying and responsibly disclosing critical vulnerabilities in government linked systems exposure that put 2 lakh+ individuals at risk, including Aadhaar details, academic records, and personal identity data.

 > *"Good code isn't only about features or design — it's about trust and safety."*